AdobeDocs/commerce-extensibility/src/pages/index.md

 - [Webhooks](./webhooks/index.md) - Use webhooks to automatically trigger interactions between Commerce and third-party systems.

-- [Admin UI SDK](./admin-ui-sdk/index.md) - Customize and enhance your Admin with new pages and features for your merchants.
+- [Admin UI SDK](./admin-ui-sdk/index.md) - Customize and enhance the Commerce Admin with new pages and features for your merchants.

 Additionally, [Marketplace Apps](./app-development/index.md) allow you to create and sell custom single-page applications on the [Adobe Commerce Marketplace](https://commercemarketplace.adobe.com).